sallf/react-npm-circleci-boilerplate/README.md

 ## Deploy to AWS
 This template includes a `config.yml` file which will help you deploy to your AWS S3 bucket.
 If you don't need this functionality, just delete the `.circleci/` folder.

-After you've followed the setup steps below, any merge to `master` branch should trigger on a buid on CircleCI.
+After you've followed the setup steps below, any merge to `master` branch should trigger a buid on CircleCI.

 ### Setup a CircleCI Account
 You'll need to setup an account with [CircleCI](https://circleci.com/) and link to your GitHub account.